srcnert/rak-zephyr-app/boards/rakwireless/rak3112/doc/index.rst

 Debugging
 *********

-ESP32-S3 support on OpenOCD is available at `OpenOCD ESP32`_.
+ESP32-S3 support on OpenOCD and it is available at `OpenOCD ESP32`_.

 ESP32-S3 has a built-in JTAG circuitry and can be debugged without any additional chip.
 Only an USB cable connected to the D+/D- pins is necessary.

 Further documentation can be obtained from the SoC vendor in `JTAG debugging for ESP32-S3`_.

 Here is an example for building the :zephyr:code-sample:`hello_world` application.